Stackclash/5e-vault/5. Mechanics/Optional Features/Fiend Hhhviii.md

 ***Prerequisites*** 3rd-level Monk (Observed Form)

 Your vicious stance allows you to capitalise on your opponent's mistakes and punish them accordingly.
-Whenever you hit a creature with an opportunity attack while in this stance, you may immediately use your Flurry of Blows feature as a free action.
+Whenever you hit a creature with an [[/5.
+Mechanics/Rules/Actions.md#opportunity%20attack\|opportunity attack]] while in this stance, you may immediately use your [Flurry of Blows](compendium/classes/monk.md#Flurry%20of%20Blows%20(Level%202)) feature as a free action.
 You still need to spend 1 ki point to use it in this way.